5 Things You Can Do During National Fire Prevention Week To Keep Your Family Safe

 Replacing an outlet or installing a new light fixture may look easy when watching an internet tutorial, but if you’re not a trained electrician, you could do the work wrong and not even realize it.
 Is saving a little money on a DIY electrical project worth putting your home and family at risk of electrical fires?
 Rather than gamble on an internet tutorial, have a qualified electrician perform all your electrical work.

-Be aware of the fire hazards in your home.
 Fire can happen anywhere.
-With our electrical fire prevention tips, you can keep your family safe.
-If you have any questions or need electrical service for your Coachella Valley home, call Hyde’s at (760) 360-2202 to schedule an appointment.
+Keep your family safe with these electrical fire prevention tips.
+If you have any questions or need electrical service for your Indio, Palm Desert and Palm Springs home, call Hydes at (760) 360-2202 to schedule an appointment.